The Need for Roots: Part 3: The Growing of Roots

-Inspiring a nation is therefore a task that ought to be undertaken methodically.
+Inspiring a nation is, therefore, a task that ought to be undertaken methodically.
 To accomplish the task it's essential to simultaneously point people in the direction of the good while at the same time providing the necessary motivation, so as to provide energy for the required effort.
-Accordingly, the methods available for inspiring a nation centre around public action by the authorities as a means of education.
-Weil writes this is a very difficult idea to grasp, as at least since the renaissance public action has been almost solely a means of exercising power.
+Accordingly, the methods available for inspiring a nation center around public action by the authorities as a means of education.
+Weil writes this is a very difficult idea to grasp, as at least since the Renaissance, public action has been almost solely a means of exercising power.

 Weil enumerates five ways in which public action can serve to educate a nation: